 -The method is labor intensive because it requires more than just flushing waste away.

 -It is not sustainable because it uses plastic bags for the solid waste.
-However, there are now Hippo Saks that are are made sustainably for about $.05 more per bag.
+However, there are now Hippo Saks that are are made sustainably.

-Assuming the nomad has a private area where to utilize the method, the hippo system provides freedom from a dedicated bathroom.
-Thus, the hippo system is an important technique in the nomadic toolbox.
+Assuming there is a private area where to utilize the method, the hippo system provides freedom from a dedicated bathroom.
+Thus, the hippo system is an important technique in the daily living toolbox.